tangentsoft/pidp8i/doc/cc8-manual.md

 The maximum size of globals + literals + stack in a CC8 program is therefore 7400₈ words.
 (3840 decimal.)

-#### <a id="ldrts"></a>`LOADER` Run-Time System Reservation

-The `[f]printf()` static buffer above sits in space that `LOADER` reserves for itself, placing a small library of common routines in this first page of each field it uses, but since LIBC doesn’t call any of these routines, we can safely overwrite these routines with this buffer.

-(You can see this by examining the `LOADER.PA` file on the included DECtape image `media/os8/al-4691c-sa-os8-v3d-1.1978.tu56`.
-Look for the line `RUN-TIME SYSTEM PAGE 0 - PROPAGATED TROUGH ALL FIELDS`.)

 #### <a id="nulptr"></a>C NULL Pointers